Gaviscon can be used to treat heartburn (acid reflux) and indigestion.

 - raise the head of your bed a little

-If this doesn't work, your doctor or midwife may recommend a medicine like Gaviscon.
+If this does not work, your doctor or midwife may recommend a medicine like Gaviscon.

 Some medicines must not be taken at the same time as Gaviscon.
-This is because the medicines can interfere with each other.
+This is because the medicines can affect how the other medicine works.

 Do not take Gaviscon within 2 hours before or after taking: